nih-fmrif/NIMH_repro_2017_03/_episodes/15-conditionals.md

     print('Directory exists!')
 ~~~
 {: .python}

+## Recording changes to our analysis.

+We should edit our script at this point to tidy it up.
+What changes can we make
+that will best promote reproducibility?
+Ideally we would have written a
+conditional statement at the beginning of our analysis so that we are certain
+that both conditions of our if/else code block evaluated.
+In reality we will
+always have bits of code that we have to add to our code in retrospect.
+Ideally
+at this point we would delete our data directory to check that every condition
+runs.

 ## Use `else` to execute a block of code when an `if` condition is *not* true.